Tai Babilonia: Career

 On Thin Ice: The Tai Babilonia Story.

-Babilonia appeared in the 2006 Fox television program Skating with Celebrities, partnered with Olympic decathlon gold medalist Bruce Jenner.
+Babilonia appeared in the 2006 Fox television program Skating with Celebrities, partnered with Olympic decathlon gold medalist Caitlyn Jenner.

 Babilonia and Gardner also appeared on an episode of Hart to Hart "Silent Dance" (season 5 episode 16) in 1984.

+Babilonia and Gardner also appeared in an episode of Diagnosis Murder, "Murder on Thin Ice" (season 4 episode 3).

 Personal life

 Babilonia was inspired at the age of six to begin ice skating after watching Peggy Fleming on television.
 Babilonia has a son named Scout with former husband Cary Butler.
 She was engaged in 2005 to actor and comedian David Brenner, but they never married before their breakup in 2011.